 They must have looked so alluring on paper…

-The story made U.K. headlines earlier this month—mainly because a number of its buyers were well-known British TV celebrities.
+The story made U.K. headlines—mainly because a number of its buyers were well-known British TV celebrities.

 But, foreign property buyers get burned all the time…